nus-cs2103/website-base/admin/mid-semester-survey-results.md

 <p>For instance, Week 4's tutorial was simply posting screenshots of our Duke program and typing some answers into the chat related to UML diagram interpretations.
 An alternative way to conduct this tutorial would be to disseminate the instructions on what and where to upload our screenshots, and a Luminus quiz could be set up to ask the same questions and allow students to type submit their textual responses. (same as on Zoom but students would also be able to keep a copy of their responses for revision). </p>
 <p>Another alternative would be to think of ways to allow for more discussion or communication during tutorials, but that would require more thought and planning which might not be ideal at this point in the semester. </p>
 <p>Thank you!</p>
 <p><box type="info" icon=":fas-comment:" light><span class="text-info">Not having a copy of the slides can indeed be irritating, but if all go as intended, you will not need to refer to tutorials slides later.
-Those learning points covered in tutorials will come up repeatedly during the semester and you are likely to remember them well enough by the exam. <br><br>All lecture are recorded.
+Those learning points covered in tutorials will come up repeatedly during the semester and you are likely to remember them well enough by the exam. <br><br>But when a tutorial contains something worthy of referencing later (e.g., the model answer to a UML diagram drawing exercise), we'll provide you with a copy of it.<br><br>All lecture are recorded.
 Instead of attending the lecture, you can wait a few more hours and watch the video, which is not that different from pre-recording the lecture.<br><br>We try to have both chat and verbal interactions during tutorials.
 See my general comments about tutorials too.
 </span></box></p>
 </td>
 </tr>